jayeshsonavane2025/Ayurvedic-Wellness-Medicine-and-Remedy-Guide/README.md

 ## Description

-The Digital Medicine Tracker is a comprehensive solution designed to assist users in locating nearby medicines efficiently.
+The Ayurvedic Wellness: Medicine and Remedy Guider is a comprehensive solution designed to assist users in locating nearby medicines efficiently.
 This application empowers users to seamlessly search for specific medicines and promptly discover nearby pharmacies and medical facilities where these medicines are available.

 The backend is built on Java and incorporates JavaServer Pages (JSP) for rendering dynamic web pages and Servlets for managing user requests.
 The application's data is securely stored and managed using MySQL, ensuring efficient retrieval and storage of medicine and pharmacy information.